 4.2 Pre-exposure prophylaxis (PrEP) for HIV-negative partner

-Oral pre-exposure prophylaxis (PrEP) of HIV is the daily use of ARV drugs by HIV-uninfected people to block the acquisition of HIV.
+Oral PrEP of HIV is the daily use of ARV drugs by HIV-uninfected people to block the acquisition of HIV.
 More than 10 randomized controlled studies have demonstrated the effectiveness of PrEP in reducing HIV transmission among a range of populations including serodiscordant heterosexual couples (where one partner is infected and the other is not), men who have sex with men, transgender women, high-risk heterosexual couples, and people who inject drugs.
 WHO encourages countries to undertake projects to gain experience in implementing PrEP safely and effectively.

 In July 2014, WHO released "Consolidated guidelines on HIV prevention, diagnosis, treatment and care for key populations" which recommended PrEP as an additional HIV prevention choice within a comprehensive HIV prevention package for men who have sex with men.

 4.3 Post-exposure prophylaxis for HIV (PEP)